codecluster-softwares/codecluster/rules/git-messages.md

 ### Multi-language Support

-When user's language is different from English, append an additional commit message in user's language after the English version.
-If user's language is English, only generate the English version.
+When user's lang is different from English, append additional commit msg in user's lang after English version.
+If user's lang is English, only generate English version.

 ```
 <type>(<scope>): <subject>